What Is Personal Injury Protection in Massachusetts?

 How Does PIP Work in Massachusetts?

 If you are involved in a Massachusetts car accident, you may be entitled to Personal Injury Protection (“PIP”) benefits through your own insurance company.
+In cases of more severe consequences like burn injuries, consulting a Springfield burn injury lawyer can be crucial in ensuring you receive the appropriate compensation and guidance.

 PIP is “no-fault” insurance coverage available through your own insurance policy or the policy of a household member related by blood or marriage.
 If the other driver in your accident turns out to be at fault, your insurance company can seek reimbursement from the other driver’s insurance company for the bills it paid for you.